Small plane crashes into vehicle on Maryland's Route 50

 This image provided by WJLA-TV shows emergency personnel responding to a small plane that crashed into a vehicle on Route 50 near Freeway Airport in Bowie, Md., on Thursday, Sept.
 12, 2019.
 Police say it's ... more

 BOWIE, Md.
-(AP) — Fire officials in Maryland say a small plane has crashed into a vehicle on a highway next to an airport, injuring four people.
+(AP) — Maryland State Police are investigating after a small plane crashed into at least one passenger vehicle on a highway next to an airport, injuring four people.

-The Prince George's Fire Department says it happened Thursday morning on Route 50 near Freeway Airport in Bowie, Maryland.
+Police said they responded to a report of a plane crash on Route 50 at about 11:20 a.m.
+Thursday near Bowie, Maryland.

-Police say it's believed the pilot was trying to land at the airport.
+A spokesman for the Prince George's County Fire Department says the plane's pilot and the passenger declined to be transported to a hospital.
+The driver of the vehicle and the passenger were taken to an area hospital with minor injuries.